Shiprock

 Shiprock, Sacred mountain in San Juan County, United States.

-The formation stands at an elevation of 7,177 feet, located 10.75 miles southwest of the town of Shiprock in New Mexico.
+The formation stands at an elevation of about 7,177 feet (2,188 meters) and is located roughly 10.75 miles (17 kilometers) southwest of the town of Shiprock in New Mexico.
+The area is closed to visitors, but the silhouette can be viewed clearly from the nearby road.

 Location: San Juan County